-At the last inspection this key question was rated as good.
-At this inspection this key question has remained the same.
+At the last inspection this key question was rated as requires improvement.
+At this inspection this key question has now improved to good.
 This meant people's needs were met through good organisation and delivery.

 Planning personalised care to ensure people have choice and control and to meet their needs and preferences